 Graduate students in the clinical psychology program spend most of their time applying clinical knowledge and skills at various practicum sites.
 It is through these practicum placements that they translate academic knowledge into solutions for real-life problems.
 Practicum sites include:

-In addition to research and practicum experience, students may participate in clinical psychology internships while earning their PsyD at Florida Tech:
+In addition to research and practicum experience, students may participate in clinical psychology trainings while earning their PsyD at Florida Tech:

 Career opportunities for a clinical psychologist can vary widely.
 Florida Tech PsyD graduates create careers in healthcare services, advocacy, research, and private practice, treating the full spectrum of mental health problems or behavior change goals.
 This could include improving health, increased happiness, treating phobias, or helping clients deal with personal and family issues.
 Florida Tech prepares students to work in integrative co-located health settings, neuropsychology, forensic psychology, and child and family psychology.
 Additionally, there are many opportunities for students to prepare specifically for working with veterans of the armed forces.